Randy Arozarena Player Props: Rays vs. Red Sox

 Red Sox Pitching Rankings

-- The pitching staff for the Red Sox has a collective 9.1 K/9, which ranks 12th in MLB.
+- The Red Sox pitching staff ranks eighth in the league with a collective 9.3 strikeouts per nine innings.

-- The Red Sox have the 17th-ranked team ERA among all league pitching staffs (4.73).
+- The Red Sox have the 23rd-ranked team ERA across all MLB pitching staffs (5.06).

-- Red Sox pitchers combine to rank 25th in baseball in home runs allowed (19 total, 1.7 per game).
+- Red Sox pitchers combine to allow 20 total home runs at a rate of 1.7 per game (to rank 25th in the league).

-- The Red Sox will look to Sale (1-0) in his third start of the season.
+- Kluber (0-2) makes the start for the Red Sox, his third of the season.

-- In his most recent time out on Thursday, the left-hander threw five innings against the Detroit Tigers, giving up three earned runs while surrendering four hits.
+- The righty last appeared in relief on Tuesday, when he threw 2/3 innings against the Tampa Bay Rays while giving up hits.

 © 2023 Data Skrive.
 All rights reserved.